GabrieleSocrate/Text-Mining-/README.md

 ## 1. Data Loading and Cleaning
 - loading the data
 - ensuring the dataset is free of missing values and other inconsistencies, keeping only relevant columns
+- Preparation and generation of the datasets used in the dashboard

 ## 2. BiLSTM